Composition — members and organisms in a coalition

 What the contract does not guarantee

-Contributors implementing a new confluence
+Contributors implementing a new composite organism

-Wiring checklist for a confluence:
+Wiring checklist for a composite organism:

 references in your